 The IRS hasn’t released any specific guidance on the tax treatment of DeFi just yet.
 But that doesn’t mean you won’t pay taxes on your DeFi investments - your crypto will be subject to either Capital Gains Tax or Income Tax.

 The IRS has plenty of guidance on crypto taxes in the US - much of which will apply to DeFi investments.
 We can also infer from their stance on certain kinds of crypto investments how different DeFi investments are likely to be taxed.

-All this comes down to the way the IRS views your crypto - is it a capital asset or is it income?
+All this comes down to the way the IRS views your crypto - is it a disposal of a capital asset or is it income?